-Adoption of the amendment to IAS 1 not had an impact on the operating income or the financial position of the Company, implying only new revelations on the statement of comprehensive income.
+Adoption of the amendment to IAS 1 did not have an impact on the operating income or the financial position of the Company, implying only new revelations on the statement of comprehensive income.

 The adoption of the standards and interpretations or amendments mentioned in the previous paragraphs did not have a significant impact on the financial statements.